woodruffw/yossarian-bot/README.md

 `yossarian-bot` matches all HTTP[S] links and messages the title of the linked HTML page.
 This feature can be disabled with the `-n`/`--no-link-titles` flag.

+Messages of the form `s/(.+)/(.+)` are also matched, and the first pattern matched is applied to the user's last previous message, with the second match replacing it.
+For example, a typo like "this is a setnence" can be corrected with `s/setnence/sentence`.
+This feature can be disabled with the `-r`/`--no-regex-replace` flag.

 ## License